Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Our Fatties Class

 On Tuesday nights I taught a fitness class for our more weighty clients.
 Some of their thighs were so large, they strongly resembled the legs of the beef I had seen hanging from the butcher's scale.
-Some of the women's thighs were so fat, they were rubbing together, causing soreness and impaired walking.
+Some of the women's thighs were so fat, they were rubbing together, causing soreness between the tighs and impaired walking.

-Advantages of a Vegan Diet
+Advantages of a Vegetarian Diet

 The positive side of this nasty story is that once I stopped eating meat I discovered a wealth of new tastes.
 I now spend a lot less time cooking and have gained better skin, hair, nails and teeth in the bargain.
 So if you are determined to lose weight fast, say good bye to meat.
 After a few weeks you won’t even like it any more.
 Cooked meat will look to you like rubber and taste like wet cardboard that stays stuck in your teeth.
 You don’t need meat, you are meat.

 If you think it inconceivable to survive without meat, eat it only occasionally and not more than twice a week and make sure you know where the meat comes from and how it is produced.